 Procedures in respect of answering the main telephone number are in operation and a Welsh Language answer service is in place (Standard numbers 8 to 22).

 Procedures in respect of the necessary arrangements for holding meetings are in operation.
-When organising meetings, the Commission also works collaboratively with other public bodies who are subject to Welsh Language standards i.e. local authorities.
+When organising the Public Hearings, attendees were provided with the option to provide their evidence in the language of their choice.
 (Standard numbers 24 to 30).